 - Any plans to return to Goa, and perhaps collaborate with music education initiatives like ours (Child’s Play India Foundation childsplayindia.org)?

 I am always open to collaborations if they are beneficial to the development of music in India.
 There is a lot of potential for knowledge in this field from the Czech Republic due to their rich history and experience.
 It is a matter of funds and will to bring either Czech teachers here, or Indian students to attend courses in the Czech Republic.
 Teaching is a two-way process; harder than finding the teachers is to find students who can show that kind of perseverance and dedication.
 India has a lot of talent and a lot of people.
 We can explore ways of furthering their abilities.

-(An edited version of this article was published on 03 September 2017 in my weekend column ‘On the Upbeat’ in the Panorama section of the Navhind Times Goa India)
+(An edited version of this article was published on 17 January 2018 in the Navhind Times Goa India)